 - Cash in case the power is out and you have to pay for things without credit or debit cards

 - A change of clothes

 - Personal hygiene items- toothpaste, toothbrush, soap, etc.

 - External hard drives with important documents off computers or of family pictures in case electronics are damaged in the storm

 Hurricane season starts June 1st for Southwest Florida.
 The time to protect your property is now.
-Storm Solutions can help you to put in impact windows, doors, and garage doors.
-We also offer impact glass and shutters to prepare your home and protect your property and possessions as best as you can before a hurricane makes landfall.
+Storm Solutions can help you to put in impact windows, doors, and garage doors, so you can feel ready for even the big ones.
+We also offer impact glass and shutters to prepare your home and protect your property and possessions as much as possible before a hurricane makes landfall.

 Property can always be replaced.
 You and your loved ones cannot.
 During a hurricane make sure you care for your family and loved ones.
-Leave your property protection to Storm Solutions.
-Call our team today for your free in-home estimate.
+Learn more about our protection product information to find out how Storm Solutions can help you.